Lord Howe Island Group , Australia

 Lord Howe Island Marine Park

 The surrounding seascapes are part of a greater marine park that preserves the region’s record biodiversity.
-The area is a tropical-temperate crossing route for sea life.
+The area serves as a transitional zone between tropical and temperate regions for marine life.

 - Scuba Diving Sites: Admiralty Islands, North Bay caves, and Balls Pyramid.